Bartuniooo/Bartuniooo/README.md

 ## 👋 Hi there I'm Bartek

 🎓 Geoinformatic graduate
-💻 Passionate about C++, Python and web development
+💻 Passionate about Java, Python and Rust
 🚀 Always learning something new

 ---